java-wanted/jrapik/01-basic/BASIC.md

 known that if V1, V2, S are 60, 58, 5 respectively, the result is

       The collides in 0 hours and 5 minutes.

+Solve the backward degree problem:

+- Read a number representing the temperature Fahrenheit.

+- Output this temperature in degrees Celsius.

+  To convert the temperature from degrees Celsius degrees to degrees Fahrenheit, multiply its  by 1.8 and add 32.